srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_08-visualize-data-stream-in-power-bi.md

 ### Exercise 4: Create Real-Time Message Route

-Now that we have an Event Hubs Namespace and an Event Hub, we need to pass the telemetry data from the IoT hub to the Event Hub.
+Now that we have an Event Hubs Namespace and an Event Hubs service, we need to pass the telemetry data from the IoT hub to the Event Hub.

 #### Task 1: Create the Telemetry Route